Hercules Posey: Gradual Abolition Act

-In 1780, Pennsylvania passed the Gradual Abolition Act, which freed all future children of the state's slaves.
-It also prohibited non-resident slaveholders living in Pennsylvania from holding slaves in the state for longer than six months.
-If held beyond that period, the act empowered those slaves to register as Pennsylvania residents, and claim their freedom.
+In 1780, Pennsylvania passed the Gradual Abolition Act, which freed all future children of the state's enslaved.
+The act also prohibited non-resident slaveholders living in Pennsylvania from holding slaves in the state longer than six months.
+If held beyond that period, the act empowered those slaves to register as Pennsylvania residents, and petition for their freedom.
 Members of Congress and their slaves were specifically exempted from the act.
 Officers of the executive and judicial branches of the federal government were not mentioned, since those branches did not exist until the U.S. Constitution was ratified, in 1789.

-When the national capital moved to Philadelphia in 1790, there was a question about whether the state law would apply to federal officials.
+When the national capital moved to Philadelphia in 1790, there was uncertainty about whether Pennsylvania law would apply to federal officials.
 Washington argued (privately) that he was a citizen of Virginia, that his presence in Pennsylvania was solely a consequence of Philadelphia's being the temporary national capital, and that the state law should not apply to him.
-Rather than challenging the state law in court, Washington took the advice of his attorney general, Edmund Randolph, and systematically rotated the President's House slaves in and out of the state to prevent their establishing a six-month continuous residency.
-The U.S. Supreme Court later found Pennsylvania's 1788 amendment to the Gradual Abolition Act to be unconstitutional in Prigg v.
-Pennsylvania.
+Rather than challenging the state law in court, Washington took the advice of his attorney general, Edmund Randolph, and systematically rotated the President's House slaves in and out of the state to prevent them from establishing a continuous six-month residency.
+In Prigg v.
+Pennsylvania (1842), the U.S. Supreme Court found that federal law trumped state law, and Pennsylvania's 1788 amendment to the Gradual Abolition Act was an unconstitutional challenge to the property rights of slaveholders, both inside and outside the state.